hofstadter-io/cuetorials.com/content/overview/scope-and-visibility.md

 You can reference them in the current package and optionally show them when evaluating.
 Use quotes if you want a real label that begins with an underscore.

-_note, hidden output appears (no pun intended) to be broken in v0.3.0-alpha6_

 {{< codePane3
   file1="code/overview/scope-and-visibility/hidden.html"     title1="hidden.cue" play1="true"
   file2="code/overview/scope-and-visibility/hidden-out.html" title2="cue eval hidden.cue"
   file3="code/overview/scope-and-visibility/hidden-viz.html" title3="cue eval -H hidden.cue"
 >}}

+Note, hidden fields are not visible across package boundaries.
+So you cannot refer to hidden fields in imported packages.

 ### Reference Cycles